deciduously/music/post.md

 TODO embed sound

-There are a few variations of minor scale, but for this application I'll define the [natural minor scale](https://en.m.wikipedia.org/wiki/Minor_scale#Natural_minor_scale) (a.k.k Aeolian mode):
+There are a few variations of minor scale, but for this application I'll define the [natural minor scale](https://en.m.wikipedia.org/wiki/Minor_scale#Natural_minor_scale) (a.k.a.
+Aeolian mode):

 ```txt
 whole, half, whole, whole, half, whole, whole